 The virtual data room providers offer the maximum data security practices currently available for your documents.
-Proven by international security standards, virtual data rooms provide all needed features to ensure top file security.
+Proven by international security standards, virtual data rooms provide all the needed features to ensure top file security.
 Generic cloud storage services like Google Drive don’t offer such advanced security tools.

 Among other important data security features, there are also the following:

 - Permission settings.
 Each team member has various levels of access, which helps to maintain unique and secure authorization and preserve data confidentiality.
 This ensures only the right people can access certain files.

 - Data backup.
 The option to backup files ensures data security via encrypted VPN tunnels so that the files uploaded to the data room can always be restored.